pforret/blog.splashing/_topic/music/accordion.md

 ---
 # accordion

-Accordions  are a family of box-shaped musical instruments of the bellows-driven free reed  aerophone type, colloquially referred to as a squeezebox.
+Accordions  are a family of box-shaped musical instruments of the bellows-driven free reed  aerophone type .
+The essential characteristic of the accordion is to combine in one instrument a melody section,  also called the diskant, usually on the right-hand keyboard, with an accompaniment or Basso  continuo functionality on the left-hand.
+The musician normally plays the melody on buttons or keys on the right-hand side, and the  accompaniment on bass or pre-set chord buttons on the left-hand side.
 A person who plays the accordion is called an accordionist.
-The concertina, harmoneon and bandoneon are related.
-The harmonium and American reed organ are in the same family, but are typically larger than an  accordion and sit on a surface or the floor.

 ## Unsplash photos